starknet-edu/counter-workshop/README.md

 ### Goal

-Initialize the project structure by using the `Scarb` package manager and enable compilation of Starknet Contracts.
+Initialize the project structure within the cloned repository by using the `Scarb` package manager and enable compilation of Starknet Contracts.

 ### Requirements